 And then something interesting happened.
 I decided to experiment with giving up sugar.
 I started with a 21-day cleanse and then I felt so much better that I just kept going.
 Despite falling off course a few times here and there I have mostly lived that way for over 4 years.
 In fact, I don't even crave sugar any more.

-I can also tell myself stories that make me feel good.
-When I tell myself "I am lucky" I actually feel pretty lucky.
-I think of all the times in my life I've had cool shit happen.
-I think about all the things I am grateful for and I keep a running list in my journal.
+I can also choose to tell myself stories that make me feel good.
+When I tell myself "I am lucky" I think about all the good stuff that has happened in my life and then I actually feel pretty lucky.
+I regularly think about the things I'm grateful for and I keep a running list in my journal.

 I literally count my blessings.